Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.2.0 =
 * Added more publish options for delivering translated posts.
-Now you can choose what post status to choose after delivering: don't change existing status; set to 'draft'; set to 'published'
+Now you can choose what post status to set after delivering: don't change existing status; set to `draft`; set to `published`

 = 2.1.0 =
 * Minimum required PHP version is now 7.4!